dckc/agoric-vault-collateral-proposal/README.md

 See [inter-protocol/scripts/add-STARS.js](https://github.com/Agoric/agoric-sdk/blob/5a00ae14aedb7d4a5f1e60c4bc9d79814089c99b/packages/inter-protocol/scripts/add-STARS.js) and this npm [script](https://github.com/Agoric/agoric-sdk/blob/5a00ae14aedb7d4a5f1e60c4bc9d79814089c99b/packages/inter-protocol/package.json#L13) for more details.

 I have checked in the generated files here for reference.
+The files were generated with [this fork](https://github.com/Agoric/agoric-sdk/compare/master...0xpatrickdev:agoric-sdk:pc/statom-vault-proposal), using the added `yarn build:add-stATOM-proposal` script.

 ### 2. Setup wallet